 This mountain gives one of the best views in the Great Smoky Mountain National Park.
 Gregory Bald makes a great day hike for adventurous hikers visiting Cades Cove in the GSMNP.
 From the top of Gregory Bald (GB) you are on the North Carolina / Tennessee State Line.
 To the north you look over Cades Cove and to the south you look over Fontana Lake into the Joyce Kilmer Wilderness.
 In the Summer many people start up Gregory Ridge Trail.
 Most inexperienced park visitors turn back after about three miles.
 Experienced hikers and backpackers will continue on up the steep trail for the additional three plus miles that leades to the bald.
 There are Five trails that lead to GB.
 Three from the North Carolina side and two from the Tennessee side The easiest is from the Parson Branch Road if it is open (see getting there).
 Spring rains washed it out again in 2003 and it was closed to vehicle travel.
 The Park service finally got enough funds to repair the road and as of late 2007 it was open.
 From Parson Branch Road take the Gregory Trail four miles past Sheep Pin Gap (campsite # 13) The hardest trail starts at Twenty Mile Ranger Station off of NC HWY 28 and starts on Twenty Mile Trail for 2.5 miles until the intersection with Long Hungry Trail, (LHT).
 LHT will intersect with Gregory Bald Trail in about 5 miles and by following Gregory Bald Trail for a little over a mile to the West you will emerge onto the Bald.

 Most people leave from either Twenty Mile Ranger Station in North Carolina off of NC Hwy 28 or Cades Cove from the parking area at the end of Forge Creek Road in Tennessee.
 Both of these locations can be found on any map of the Great Smoky Mountains National Park.
-Parson's Branch Road is now re-opened it is the closest trailhead to the Bald.
+Parson's Branch Road is now closed with no indication that the park has intentions of repairing the road.
+It was the closest trailhead to the Bald.
+Even though it is closed to vehicle traffic it can still be hiked.

 Permits or fees are required to enter the park or to climb if you are going to stay overnight.
 There are some campsites that require a reservation number and the closest campsite, #13 is one of them.
 Call 865-436-1231 for reservations.
 Anytime you plan on being in the park overnight you must request a backcountry permit.
 You can get the permit by telephone, website, or in person at a ranger station.